charlesreiss/cachelab/README.md

 # Retrieving grades

 If you login as staff, there is an option to retrieve grades as a CSV file.
+Alternately, you can use the dump_grades command of manage.py

 The grade formula is hard-coded in `get_scores_csv`, and gives 5 points for the parameter questions and 5 points for the pattern questions, with a minimum score of 5 for students who get at least 2 points on their best 3 parameter questions (counting each question as 1 point).
 When retrieving the CSV file, you are required to entire a due time, the CSV file retrieved will ignore all work done after that due time.
+The dump_grades command should support specifying individual exceptions for students.

 # Missing features / regrets